-Base salary is the initial building block of compensation for the NEOs because it provides the executives with a specified minimum level of cash compensation, which we believe is important to attract and retain executives.
-We determine base salary by considering competitive pay practices, cost of labor and compensation trends, individual performance and promotions, level and scope of responsibility, experience and internal pay equity.
-However, we do not use a formula or assign a particular weight to any one factor.
-Rather, the determination of base salary levels is subjective, and we set base salaries that we believe are reasonably competitive.
-In December 2014, we reviewed the base salaries of the NEOs and increased them by 3.5% to 4.5% for 2015 and then we reviewed salaries again in December 2015 and increased them by 3% to 4% for 2016.
-The base salary earned by each NEO during 2015 is reported below in the Summary Compensation Table.
+Base salary is the initial building block of compensation for the NEOs because it provides the executives with a specified minimum level of cash compensation, which we believe is important to attract and retain highly skilled and experienced executives.
+The Organization and Compensation Committee determines base salaries by considering competitive pay practices, cost of labor and compensation trends, individual performance and promotions, level and scope of responsibility, experience and internal pay equity.
+However, the Organization and Compensation Committee does not use a formula or assign a particular weight to any one factor.
+Rather, the determination of base salary levels is subjective, and base salaries are set at levels that the Organization and Compensation Committee believes to be reasonably competitive.
+In December 2017, the Organization and Compensation Committee reviewed the base salaries of the NEOs and increased the CEO base salary by 3% and the other NEO base salaries by 0% to 12.8% for 2018.
+In December 2018, the Organization and Compensation

+Committee reviewed the base salaries of the NEOs and increased the CEO base salary by 5% and the other NEO base salaries by 2.9% to 5.1% for 2019.
+The base salary earned by each NEO during 2018 is reported below in the Summary Compensation Table - Fiscal 2016-2018.